lilianweng/lil-log/_posts/2019-01-31-generalized-language-models.md

 | ULMFiT | AWD-LSTM | unsupervised | model-based | task-agnostic | all layers; with various training tricks
 | OpenAI GPT | Transformer decoder | unsupervised | model-based | task-agnostic | only the top task layer(s) |
 | BERT | Transformer encoder | unsupervised | model-based | task-agnostic | only the top task layer(s) |

+## Metric: Perplexity

+[Perplexity](https://en.wikipedia.org/wiki/Perplexity) is a simple metric widely used to gauge how well a language model can capture the real word distribution conditioned on the context.

 ## Common Tasks and Datasets